Syttende Mai in Stoughton

 The town attracts 75,000 people yearly and calls its celebration the largest outside Norway.
 Actually, it might be the largest anywhere.

-"We've had Norwegians come to celebrate with us, and they say this is a big event compared to what they have there,'' organizer Nancy Lang told me when I went there.
+"We've had Norwegians come to celebrate with us, and they say this is a big event compared to what they have there,'' an organizer told me when I went there.
 "So why don't we call it the biggest in the world?
 Probably because no one would believe it.''

 Stoughton, a town of 12,700 that's 20 miles south of Madison, has been devoutly Norwegian since early immigrants made it a tobacco-growing and wagon-manufacturing center.
 Its first Syttende Mai ball was held in 1868, and its celebrations have been tourist attractions since the turn of the century.

-Today, a Syttende Mai includes everything a Norwegian festival should — demonstrations of rosemaling and acanthus
+Today, a Syttende Mai includes everything a Norwegian festival should.
+There are demonstrations of rosemaling and acanthus woodcarving, a Viking encampment and hardanger fiddling.

 During the festival, church dinners feature lefse, lutefisk, rømmegrøt and krumkake, which translates into potato bread, lye-soaked cod, butter-soaked cream pudding and cone-shaped butter cookies.